rancherlabs/rancher-telemetry-stats/README.md

 ## Usage

-This image run rancher-telemetry-stats service. rancher-telemetry-stats get metrics from rancher nginx logs files and send them to a influx in order to be explored by a grafana.
+This image run rancher-telemetry-stats service. rancher-telemetry-stats get metrics from rancher telemetry service and send them to a influx in order to be explored by a grafana.

-If you run in daemon mode it will tail files and send metrics every refresh seconds.
+It get data every refresh second and send metrics every flush seconds or limit records.

 ```
 Usage of rancher-telemetry-stats: